software-mansion/react-native-reanimated/docs/docs/api/useSharedValue.md

 ### Returns

 The hook returns a reference to shared value initialized with the provided data.
-The reference is an object with `.value` property, that can be accessed and modified from worklets, but also updated direclty from the main JS thread.
+The reference is an object with `.value` property, that can be accessed and modified from worklets, but also updated directly from the main JS thread.

 ## Example

 In the below example we render a button, which triggers random updates of a shared value directly from the React Native JS thread.

 ```js {6}
 import { Button } from 'react-native';
 import { useSharedValue } from 'react-native-reanimated';